OSGConnect/connectbook/start/account/2020-transition-guide.md

 1. **New Website** The OSG Connect website, where you log in to manage your account details will look different and present information in a clearer way.
 1. **New Login Node** Instead of using a generic login node name (`login.osgconnect.net`), you will be assigned a specific, numbered login node to use, which will appear on your OSG Connect website profile.
+We’ve given you time to transition to the new login nodes, and recommend migrating workloads and data as soon as possible in light of the deadlines listed further below.
-1. **New Filesystem** The filesystem layout is different on the new login nodes. `$HOME` is no longer a shared filesystem, `/local-scratch` no longer exists, and `/public` is a large shared space accessible via stashcp, http, and CVMFS.
+1. **New Filesystem** The filesystem layout is different on the new login nodes. `$HOME` is no longer a shared filesystem, `/local-scratch` no longer exists (use `$HOME` instead, for all job submission), and /public is a large shared space for larger job data that will need to be to be accessible to jobs via stashcp, http, and CVMFS.

 ## Deadlines